Our Genealogical Helper for Washakie ...

 - Return to Citation

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Washakie.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Washakie
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Washakie.
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Washakie

 Our distance measurements begin at a specific point in Washakie.
 The point that we are using is located at these GPS coordinates - Latitude: 41.9441, Longitude: -112.2172 [Map].
 In this case, the coordinates for Washakie have been provided by the Geographic Names Information System (GNIS).